agiledigital-labs/Anypoint-service-mesh/readme.md

+## Introduction
 This repository is a collection of resources uses to experiment with Anypoint service mesh.
 Developed services and configuration files will be stored here.

-Instructions to use:
+### Instructions
-Minikube should be started with 4 CPUs if that is being used to run istio.
+* Minikube should be started with 4 CPUs if that is being used to run istio.
 `minikube start --memory=16384 --cpus=4`

-Download and install istio 1.6.8.
+* Download and install istio 1.6.8.
 `curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.6.8 sh -`
 `istioctl install --set profile=demo`

-Enable istio injection so that deployed pods can spin up with sidecar proxies.
+* Enable istio injection so that deployed pods can spin up with sidecar proxies.
 `kubectl label namespace default istio-injection=enabled`

-Apply the manifest file for anypoint service mesh (the manifest file used depends on the purpose of installation).
+* Apply the manifest file for anypoint service mesh (the manifest file used depends on the purpose of installation).
 `istioctl manifest apply -f manifest-custom.yaml`

-Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.
+* Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.
 `kubectl apply -f hello_world_api/deployment.yaml`

-Install anypoint service client.
+* Install anypoint service client.
 `curl -Ls http://anypoint.mulesoft.com/servicemesh/xapi/v1/install > asmctl && chmod +x asmctl`

-Rest of the instructions will be available when anypoint service mesh is implemented.
+* Rest of the instructions will be available when anypoint service mesh is implemented.

-Also have a look at the following readings for a better understanding of Anypoint service mesh and service meshes in general.
+* Also have a look at the following readings for a better understanding of Anypoint service mesh and service meshes in general.

 info dump